BY: ISABEL PEREIRA*

 Heroin users, like any other Colombian citizen, have a right to health care that guarantees their basic well-being, regardless of moral judgments about the decisions they have made.
 This is about a revolution based on common sense: the greater availability of hygiene kits programs, the lower the rate of new HIV infections.
 For a health system with scarce resources, this should be a priority.

-*Isabel is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Isabel is a researcher at the Center for Law, Justice and Society (Dejusticia).

 **The name has been changed for the purpose of this blog.